hynek/svcs/README.md

 > **Warning**
 > ☠️ Not ready yet! ☠️
 >
-> Feedback is welcome, but everything can and will change until proclaimed stable.
+> [Feedback is very welcome](https://github.com/hynek/svc-reg/discussions), but everything can and will change until proclaimed stable.
 >
 > Currently only [**Flask** support](#flask) is production-ready, but details can still change.
+>
+> At this point, it's unclear whether this project will become a "proper Hynek project".
+> I will keep using it for my work projects, but whether this will grow beyond my personal needs depends on community interest.

-*svc-reg* is a service registry for Python that lets you register factories for certain types and then create instances of those types with life-cycle management and health checks.
+*svc-reg* is a [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) for Python that lets you register factories for types/interfaces and then create instances of those types with unified life-cycle management and health checks.

-This allows you to configure and manage resources in *one central place* and access them in a consistent way.
+**This allows you to configure and manage resources in *one central place* and access them in a *consistent* way.**

+The idea is that at runtime, you say, for example, "*Give me a database connection*!", and *svc-reg* will give you one, depending on how you configured it.
+If you like the [*Dependency Inversion Principle*](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (aka, "*program against interfaces, not implementations*"), you would register concrete factories for abstract interfaces[^abstract].

+[^abstract]: In Python usually a [`Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol) or an [Abstract Base Class](https://docs.python.org/3.11/library/abc.html).

 That: